I apologize if this book entry inspires singing. Then again, would that be so bad?

 Who hasn’t stared into the depths of a cat and wondered what lies therein?
 Secrets only they know.

-Eliot’s Book of Practical Cats is perched on the edge of poetry and nonsense.
+Eliot’s Old Possum’s Book of Practical Cats is perched on the edge of poetry and nonsense.
 The duality of genius, and perhaps its stabilizing power for those who possess it, is its double helix of silliness and seriousness.

 Like Richard Feynman’s jumping bean-like personality of self-discovery to Jorge Luis Borges’s life-long quest for imaginary beings and, most of all, poet Marianne Moore’s playful, incisive verse (Eliot was her mentor).